hoangqwe159/hackerrank/docs/leadership.md

 - I was assigned the task to rewrite all UI components from NativeBase (React Native) to MUI (Capacitor).
 - This was a big change, with new concepts like theme token, Tailwind, and styled-components.
 - Some components were advanced and hard to rewrite, like FlatList, which uses virtualization under the hood in React Native.
+- Requirement Understanding
+- Planning & Task Breakdown
+	•	I decomposed the migration into modules
+	•	Each task was documented with expected input/output, test cases, and fallback plans.
+- Assigning Tasks
+    •	I distributed tasks based on team members’ strengths — assigning complex architecture decisions to senior devs and UI porting to mid-level engineers.
+    •	For junior devs, I paired them on UI rewrites using the new component library to build familiarity.
+    •	I also acted as the go-to person for blockers and integration issues.
 - In my company, code review is not compulsory — people only open PRs when they don’t feel confident.
 - But during this task, I asked everyone who made UI changes to open a PR, even for small things like styling a button, so I could make sure best practices were followed from the start.
 - The task was very long — all pages and components had to be rewritten.
 Set clear goals and ensure that everyone understands them.
 Suggest to collaborate with UIX.